Fixed Bed vs. Convertible Bed?

 So let’s get started!

-What Do We Mean By "Convertible Bed"?
+What Is A "Convertible Bed"?

 A convertible campervan bed is a bed that can be folded away during the day.
 Most convertible beds become sofas or benches in a campervan during the day time.